bradhowes/keystrokecountdown/src/about/index.md

 *map-reduce* form -- a farm of parallel tasks would independently search log blobs, and a *reduce* step would collate the results for presentation to the user.
 I talk about some of this in various blog postings on this site.

+# Why Keystroke Countdown?

+A co-worker at American Express (Jim Kimble) once quipped that one should try to minimize mistakes while typing because we only had so many keystrokes in our life before we died.
+I loved the darkly humorous aspect of there being some magical number of keystrokes \\(N\\) that when it reached \\(0\\) meant game over.